lakwarus/ballerina-camel-restful-service/README.md

 ![order mgt](https://github.com/lakwarus/ballerina-camel-springboot-restful-service/blob/master/images/Order-mgt.png)

-NOTE : To reduce length and complecity of this repo/article, cloud native deployment comparison is done at [Cloud Native deployment - Ballerina vs Camel+SpringBoot](https://github.com/lakwarus/ballerina-camel-springboot-cloud-native-deployment) repo/article.
+NOTE : To reduce the length and complexity of this repo/article, cloud native deployment comparison is done at [Cloud Native deployment - Ballerina vs Camel+SpringBoot](https://github.com/lakwarus/ballerina-camel-springboot-cloud-native-deployment) repo/article.

 # Apache Camel+SpringBoot
 Here we will create a Camel REST microservice using REST DSL, further we will use Camel Servlet to expose the REST API.